 Exacta/Forecast: An Exacta bet (also known as a Forecast bet) is when you place a wager on the horses to finish in first and second, in that order.

-Make sure to keep checking back here for the latest previews for Cheltenham Festival 2021, as we take a look at the big races from a betting perspective.
+Make sure to keep checking back here for the latest previews for Cheltenham Festival, as we'll also feature some of the Cheltenham odds from the feature races below:

 The Champion Hurdle is the main attraction on day one of the Cheltenham Festival 2021, but who will gallop to glory and start things off with a bang?